bibleapi/bibleapi-bibles-json/README.md

 ### Russian

+- Contemporary Russian Translation of the Bible (CRTB)
+- The New Russian Translation (NRT)
 - Russian Synodal Translation (RST)
-- Contemporary Russian Translation of the Bible (CRTB)